Tinymanhood/Rouge-Like-Expanded/README.md

 # Rogue-Like: Evolution - Expanded Mod
-ATTENTION: If you want to try out the experimental build, you will have to download [this build](https://mega.nz/#!VLZHRCTb!WTUcqMaPPsJNG2HjCOhA3wQgy8yu_qJPrPu2ZrIEdM0) which contains a new .rpa file and new image files.
+ATTENTION: If you want to try out the experimental build, you will have to download [this build](https://mega.nz/#!VLZHRCTb!WTUcqMaPPsJNG2HjCOhA3wQgy8yu_qJPrPu2ZrIEdM0) which contains a new .rpa file and new image files, then download the repository and overwrite with the new files (to keep it updated).

 ## Overview:
 [Expanded Mod](https://f95zone.com/threads/rogue-like-evolution-expanded-mod-v24-08.14865/) is a collection of mods for the game Rogue-Like: Evolution, which is being developed by [Oni](https://www.patreon.com/OniArtist).